VATSIM-CARIBBEAN/discord-bot/README.md

 You can use process manager on a virtual machine to keep your bot running 24/7.
 Oracle offers a 24/7 free tier virtual machine which you can set up.

+A Heroku Procfile is included for those who wish to use Heroku.
+You must disable web and enable worker for a 24/7 runtime.

 ## Updating

 If you have set up the bot on an ubuntu virtual machine such as Oracle, you can pull the latest update by running the following commands: